 We often take the ability to see for granted.
 We rely on our eyes for nearly every task we do.
 When your ability to see is impaired, your world can be turned upside-down.
 Unfortunately, eye injuries are not uncommon in Miami accidents.
-If someone else is responsible for causing your eye injury the attorneys at Lavent Law can help you get the money you deserve.
+If someone else is responsible for causing your eye injury the attorneys at Lavent Law, P.A. can help you get the money you deserve.
 Contact our experienced personal injury attorneys to find out how we can maximize your financial award.
 Your first consultation is free, so call us today to learn more.